Alignment-Aware Decoding: Background

 \paragraph{Preference optimization.} The goal of PO is to align the model with a conditional preference relation $\succ_x$, with $y_1 \succ_x y_2$ indicating that the completion $y_1$ is preferred over $y_2$ given the prompt $x$.
 In practice, preference relations are typically modeled probabilistically using the Bradley-Terry (BT) model \citep{bradley1952rank}, which posits the existence of a scoring function $r^*$ that quantifies the quality of a prompt-completion pair $(x,y)$.
 Specifically, with ${\sigma(z)=(1 + e^{-z})^{-1}}$ denoting the sigmoid function, the BT model defines the likelihood of $y_1$ being preferred over $y_2$ given $x$ as

 and therefore provides a likelihood-based framework to train the LM on observed preferences.
-Starting from $\pi_{\textsc{sft}}$ and a prompt distribution $\rho$, the training objective of PO can be formulated as the KL-constrained optimization problem \citep{jaques2017sequence}:
+Starting from $\pi_{\textsc{sft}}$ and a prompt distribution $\rho$, the training objective of PO can be formulated as the KL-constrained optimization problem \citep{jaques2017sequence} of finding $\pi^*$ defined as:

-with $\beta>0$ a hyperparameter preventing overoptimization.
+with $\beta>0$ a regularization hyperparameter and where the expectations are taken over $x\sim \rho$ and $y\sim \pi_{|x} := \pi(\cdot | x)$.
 The classical approach to solving \cref{eq:preference_optimization} is known as reinforcement learning from human feedback (RLHF), and proceeds in two steps \citep{ziegler2019fine}.
 First, a parametric reward model $r_\theta(x,y)$ is trained to minimize the negative log likelihood of observed preferences:

 where $\mathcal{D}=\{(x^{i}, y_w^{i}, y_l^{i}) \mid x^{i} \sim \rho,\, y_w^{i} \succ_{x^{i}} y_l^{i}\}$ is a static preference dataset.
 In a second stage, \cref{eq:preference_optimization} is approximately solved using policy gradient methods, such as PPO~\citep{schulman2017proximal}, on a parametric class of models.
 Despite their effectiveness, reinforcement learning algorithms are prone to reward hacking \citep{amodei2016concrete} and typically require generating many rollouts during training, which can be computationally expensive and unstable.
 To address these challenges, \citet{rafailov2023direct} introduce \emph{direct preference optimization} (DPO) to directly approximate $\pi^*$ via a supervised objective.
 Formally, they note that the closed form solution of \cref{eq:preference_optimization} can be expressed in terms of the optimal policy as